 DIAGNOSIS: Radiography is used to confirm the diagnosis.
 High-resolution lung CT reveals abnormal widening of small and medium-sized bronchi with mucosal thickening.

 PREVENTION: Lower respiratory infections and lung function in patients with bronchiectasis may be preventable with daily antibiotic therapy.

 TREATMENT: Therapy consists of oral or IV antibiotics for 7 to 10 days, pulmonary hygiene, and postural drainage.
 Resection of affected areas may be done in selected patients.
 Aerosols may be useful for bronchodilation, if bronchospasm is present.
 In advanced cases of bronchiectasis complicated by chronic respiratory failure, lung transplantation is an option.
 SEE: postural drainage.

 PROGNOSIS: The natural history of bronchiectasis is variable.
-Some patients have relatively infrequent infectious complications; others may deteriorate rapidly and require ventilatory assistance in an ICU.
-Mortality is increased in ...
+Some patients have relatively infrequent infectious complications; others may deteriorate rapidly and require ventilatory assistance ...